-

 Summer Raffle Fundraiser 2026Help Chabad and Win!

-- Ckids Hebrew School - Cooper CitySundays from 10 AM to 12 PM - Give your children the gift of Jewish education for grades K-5.
-Sample More Text
+Purchase Tickets - Ckids Hebrew School - Cooper CitySundays from 10 AM to 12 PM - Give your children the gift of Jewish education for grades K-5.
+More Info

 Upcoming Events